tamhd/MultiMT/README.md

 ABOUT
 -----

+This program handles the triangulation of Moses phrase tables, with 6 different options.

+WHY
+---

+Phrase table triangulation is one of the main pivoting methods, which

 This program handles the way to translate from one language to another via multiple languages in the middle.
 It involves either the approaches to triangulation and the management techniques towards available resources.